1A3Dev/LC-LethalFixes/README.md

 - [Host] Fixed dead enemies being able to open doors.
 - [Host] Fixed butler knife and metal ordered items not attracting lightning until the next round.
 - [Host] Fixed flooded weather only working for the first day of each session.
-- [Host] Fixed spike trap safety cooldown activating when exiting the facility instead of when entering.
+- [Host] Fixed interval spike trap entrance safety period activating when exiting the facility instead of when entering.
+- [Host] Fixed interval spike trap entrance safety period not preventing death if the trap slams at the exact same time that you enter.
 - [Host] Fixed the hoarder bug not dropping the held item if it's killed too quickly.
 - [Host] Fixed outdoor enemies being able to spawn inside the outdoor objects.
 - [Host] Base Game Debug Menu Changes